-In 2009, after spending several years in the Department of Zoology and Physiology at the University of Wyoming, Dr. Colberg joined the Department of Civil and Architectural Engineering where she holds the rank of tenured Professor.
+In 2009, after spending several years in the Department of Zoology and Physiology at the University of Wyoming, Colberg joined the Department of Civil and Architectural Engineering where she holds the rank of tenured Professor.
+She is a registered Professional Engineer in the State of Wyoming (License No. 14442).

-Dr. Colberg’s research interests include both basic and applied topics, but is largely focused on anaerobic processes: microbial transformations of organic contaminants in soils, sediments and ground water; microbial immobilization of heavy metals; electron transport in metal-reducing bacteria; iron cycling in cold alpine lakes; impact of carbon sequestration on subsurface microbial processes; fate and transport of nanoparticles in environmental systems; reversal of passivation of Fe° permeable reactive barriers.
-Colberg was trained as an ABET IDEAL Scholar in 2012 and became an ABET IDEAL Senior Scholar in 2013.
+Colberg’s research interests include both basic and applied topics, but is largely focused on anaerobic processes: anaerobic microbial transformations of organic contaminants in sediments and ground water; microbial immobilization of heavy metals; electron transport in metal-reducing bacteria; iron cycling in alpine lakes; fate and transport of manganese and nanoparticles during wastewater treatment; removal of TCE and nitrate by zero-valent iron; autotrophic nitrate reduction, fracking-induced contamination of groundwater.
+Colberg is the ABET Assessment and Accreditation Coordinator for her department.
+She was trained as an ABET IDEAL Scholar in 2012 and became an ABET IDEAL Senior Scholar in 2013.
+In 2014, she was selected to serve as one of two “Assessment Scholars” for the University of Wyoming’s University Studies Program.

-Dr. Colberg has served on a total of 65 departmental, college and university committees during her time at the University of Wyoming.
-Her most notable committee service includes the following:
+Colberg has served on nearly 70 departmental, college and university committees during her time at the University of Wyoming.
+Her most notable service includes the following:

 - Mentoring Champion, College of Engineering & Applied Science, 2009-